Our recruitment process involves 3 stages:

 This will give you the best chance of success in being considered for the position you're interested in.

 Please submit a cover letter (one page) and refer to the selection criteria— highlighting your skills, previous experience and achievements—in your CV.

 You are not required to submit a supporting document that addresses the selection criteria (unless specified).

 All applications must be submitted by the closing date via our online recruitment system.

 Once the application date has closed, your application will be emailed to the assigned panel to begin shortlisting.

 If you do not get through to the interview stage, you will be notified by email.
 Should you move to the interview stage, you will be contacted by the panel Chair to arrange an interview.

 The panel Chair will discuss the selection process with you at each stage.
 It can include:

 - an interview with a selection panel (usually made up of 2-3 panel members)

-- reference checks (2 verbal references will be taken and 1 must include a current supervisor)
+- reference checks (2 verbal references will be taken and one must include a current supervisor)